h4writer/droneshowcreator/docs/Workflow.rst

   .. image:: images/124.jpg

 *Cursor needle*
-  *Make sure that the blue cursor needle in the timeline is at the start position (0sec.)
-The clips and scenes are placed where the cursor needle is located.
+  *The clips and scenes are placed where the cursor needle is located.
 If the needle is between 2 clips and there is not enough space to place a new clip, you will have to move the cursor to a place with more space.*

   .. image:: images/125.jpg